 These must have official documentation

-- Two childhood doses of DPT (diptheria, pertussis, tetanus) or any combination of these single antigens with an additional booster within the last 10 years is required.
+- Two childhood doses of DPT (diphtheria, pertussis, tetanus) or any combination of these single antigens with an additional booster within the last 10 years is required.
 Please refer to the website for the Immunization Action Coalition or The Centers for Disease Control and Prevention for information on childhood vaccines.

 - Students must provide documentation of two live measles, mumps, rubella (MMR) vaccines after their first birthday.
 Receipt or combination of single antigens will need to be discussed with a medical professional at Student Health Services.